- Somerset season preview sees a strong home record and consistent core make them serious contenders

 Fixture list breakdown: Key matches that could define Somerset’s season

-May brings a slightly kinder schedule.
-Home matches against Yorkshire and Sussex are included.
-A visit to Glamorgan sits between them.
+May brings a slightly kinder run of fixtures, including home matches against Yorkshire and Sussex, with a visit to Glamorgan in between.

-Later in the season, Essex visit Taunton.
-Somerset then travel to Hove to face Sussex.
-The final phase could prove decisive.
+Later in the season, Essex visit Taunton before Somerset travel to Hove to face Sussex, a period that could prove decisive in shaping their campaign.

-Matches against Glamorgan, Leicestershire and Yorkshire come late on.
-The season ends with a home clash against Surrey.
-That fixture could carry major significance.
+Matches against Glamorgan, Leicestershire and Yorkshire come late on, before a potentially significant home clash against Surrey to close the season.

 You can view the full County Championship 2026 fixtures here.